Nebrethar/cif-chrome/README.md

 ## Installation

-Please see the [Google Developer Guide](https://developer.chrome.com/extensions/getstarted#manifest) for instructions on installing CIF
+Please see the [Google Developer Guide](https://developer.chrome.com/extensions/getstarted#manifest) for instructions on installing this browser extension.

 ## Background and Developers